Wender Utah Rating Scale (WURS)

 • Very Much - 4

 The maximum possible score is 100.
 Research shows that a score of 36 or higher correctly identifies 96% of adults with ADHD and 96% without ADHD.
-Using a higher cutoff of 46 increases accuracy for identifying those without ADHD to 99%, while still correctly identifying 86% of adults with ADHD.
+Using a higher cutoff of 46 increases accuracy for identifying those without ADHD to 99%, while still correctly identifying 86% of adults with ADHD (source).
 While these scores suggest the possibility of ADHD, it's important to note that this is not a definitive diagnosis.
 Only a qualified healthcare professional can diagnose ADHD after a comprehensive evaluation.

-The WURS has a sensitivity of 86% and a specificity of 67%, making it a reliable screening tool.
+The WURS has a sensitivity of 96% and a specificity of 96%, making it a reliable screening tool.
 However, it should be used in conjunction with other assessment methods for a thorough evaluation.